 As the nucleus emits radiation or disintegrates, the radioactive atom (radionuclide) transforms to a different nuclide.
 This process is called radioactive decay.
 It will continue until the forces in the nucleus are balanced.
 For example, as a radionuclide decays, it will become a different isotope of the same element if it gives off neutrons or a different element altogether if it gives off protons.

 The series of transformations that a radionuclide goes through to reach stability and the type of radiation produced is characteristic of the radionuclide.
 The stages form a decay series.

 Radiation is the energy or particles that are released during radioactive decay.
 The radioactivity of a material refers to the rate at which it emits radiation.

-The radiation that emanates spontaneously from the nuclei of unstable isotopes (radionuclides) as the nuclei undergo radioactive decay is generally alpha-, beta-, or gamma-radiation.
-Similar radiations may be produced artificially in particle accelerators or x-ray generators.
-The naming is complicated as the radiations are often named according to their source, even when identical to similar radiations coming from other sources.
+The radiation that emanates spontaneously from the nuclei of unstable isotopes (radionuclides) as the nuclei undergo radioactive decay is generally alpha, beta, or gamma radiation.
+Similar radiation may be produced artificially in particle accelerators or x-ray generators.
+The naming is complicated as the radiation is often named according to its source, even when identical to similar radiation coming from other sources.
 For example, high-energy electromagnetic radiation (photons) coming from the atomic electrons are called x-rays whereas similar photons coming from inside the nucleus are called gamma-rays.